microsoft/dotnet/Documentation/compatibility/list_foreach-can-throw-exception-when-modifying-list-item.md

 Ideally, code should be fixed to not modify lists while enumerating their elements because that is never a safe operation.
-To revert to the previous behavior, though, an app may target .NET 4.0.
+To revert to the previous behavior, though, an app may target .NET Framework 4.0.

 ### Affected APIs
 * ``M:System.Collections.Generic.List`1.ForEach(System.Action{`0})``